aryabagde/Chrome_background_extension/README.md

-# Changing background of google
+# Changing background of chrome